 Q: What is a SAP Value?

-A: A saponfication value or number is the amount of lye needed to completely saponify 1 gram of an oil or butter (see the Beginner’s Guide to Cold Process Soapmaking for an explanation of saponification).
-For example, the SAP value of Canola oil is .132, which means it takes .132 grams of lye to turn 1 gram of Canola oil into soap.
-Often, SAP values are given in ranges – when in doubt, use the mid range value when calculating your recipe.
-Or, you can use an online Lye Calculator.
+A: A saponfication (SAP) value is the amount of lye needed to completely saponify 1 gram of an oil or butter (see the Beginner’s Guide to Cold Process Soapmaking for an explanation of saponification).
+For example, the SAP value of canola oil is .132, which means it takes .132 grams of lye to turn 1 gram of canola oil into soap.
+The Lye Calculator automatically calculates the SAP value for you.

 |Oil||Shelf Life||SAP Value||Usage Rate in Cold Process|